-You may already have some nice architectural features or furniture to work with.
+You may already have some architectural features or furniture to work with.
 Fireplace mantels, tall bookcases, wall shelves, even the back of a sofa or chair can serve this purpose.

-2) Connecting to the Outdoors
+Connect Them to the Outdoors

 This can be through a window or door, even a screen porch.
-It's healthy to see and hear birds and other wildlife, as well as people and pets in the neighborhood.
-As is smelling new smells.
+It's healthy to see and hear birds and other wildlife, as well as people and pets in the neighborhood—as is smelling new scents.

 While roaming their home territory, it's quite common for cats in nature to hide in abandoned burrows or conceal their presence in a canopy of foliage.

 Play tunnels are made of insulating fabric and can double as a bed.
 Some end tables have an enclosure that hides a cat bed inside.
-How about an indoor structure that's a cat’s interpretation of a doghouse?
+How about an indoor structure that acts as a cat’s version of a doghouse?

 A sturdy scratch post or horizontal surfaces can be used to replicate this activity.
 They can be made from corrugated cardboard, carpets or natural rope fibers.

 To create a calm environment for feeding, consider the type of dish you're using and where you place it.

 Since your cat uses whiskers for navigating, communicating, and measuring the width of openings, a dish that causes his or her whiskers to bend can be irritating.

 As for placement, it's important to understand the pressures of feeding in the wild.
 Active hunters know the value of a meal, so they stay alert for rivals coming in to steal the kill.

-In your home, it may be another cat that puts him or her on edge.
-Perhaps it's a dog or a young child.
+In your home, it may be another cat that puts them on edge.
+Or perhaps it's a dog or young child.
 So rather than placing the feeding dish in a corner, try putting it more out in the open.

-6) Litter Box
+Mind the Litter Box

 Regardless, every time a cat goes to the bathroom, they leave a trail of scent that can serve as a means of communication.

-That said, here are our guidelines for litter boxes.
-You'll want one litter box for every cat in the house plus one extra; or one on each level of your home, even if you have one cat.
+That said, here are some guidelines for litter boxes.
+Place one litter box for every cat in the house plus one extra; or one on each level of your home, even if you have one cat.